christmaskid/Pelvic-CTA-MIScnn/README.md

 ## Generating training data
 Masks are generated from ISP dicom files using [read_segmentation_from_isp_ava.py](https://github.com/christmaskid/Pelvic-CTA-MIScnn/blob/main/read_segmentation_from_isp_ava.py).
+* Input: DICOM files from ISP.

-The results are represented as 3d coordinates (N * 3 arrays) and saved into csv files.
+* Output: 3d coordinates (N * 3 arrays) are saved into csv files.
+The data would be converted to 3d masks in the DATA I/O interface.

 ## Data I/O